ravgeetdhillon/notion-feeder/README.md

 3. Once the template is available on your Notion Workspace, open the **Reader** database.
 Click *Share > Invite* and search the Notion integration you created in Step 1 and Click **Invite**.
 Do the same for the **Feeds** database.

 4. Fork this GitHub repository and once forking is complete, go to your forked GitHub repository.

+5. Enable the GitHub Actions by visiting the **Actions** tab and click "I understand my workflows, enable them".

+6. Click on the **Get Feed** action in the left panel and then click "Enable workflow".

-Go to *Settings > Secrets*.
-Add the following three secrets along with their values.
+7. Go to *Settings > Secrets*.
+Add the following three secrets along with their values as **Repository secrets**.
    ```
    NOTION_API_TOKEN
    NOTION_READER_DATABASE_ID